React’s Higher-Order Components (HOCs)

 Understand React HOCs with the help of a use case

-In simple terms, a higher-order function is one that takes a function as an input parameter or returns a new function as output.
+Technofunnel brings another article on Higher-Order Components in React.
+The higher-order function is one that takes a function as an input parameter or returns a new function as output.
 In the context of React, higher-order components (HOCs) are the components that take a component as input and return another component as output.

 React 16.8 introduces the concept of higher-order components.
 A HOC is an advanced technique for reusing the component logic.
 HOCs are not part of some React APIs, but the concept emerges from the compositional nature of React.
 Composition refers to containing one component within another.